javak87/2024-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/index.md

 ---
-author: Alexandre Strube // Sabrina Benassou
+author: Alexandre Strube // Sabrina Benassou // Javad Kasravi
-title: Bringing Deep Learning Workloads to JSC supercomputers
+title: Deep Learning in Neuroscience // on the Supercomputers of the Jülich Supercomputing Centre
 # subtitle: A primer in supercomputers`
-date: September 17, 2024
+date: November 19, 2024
 ---

 # Topics (as links)